dji-sdk/Onboard-SDK-Doc/source/sample-doc/msdk-comm.md

 As mentioned in the guide, the Mobile - Onboard SDK communication was developed to combine the benefits of Mobile and Onboard SDK APIs by establishing a connection between a Mobile Device and an Onboard Computer.
 Developers are able to send any data from their Mobile Device to OES and vice versa.

-This implementation provides an alternative way to run/test your OnboardSDK code with an aircraft in the real world.
+This sample implementation provides an alternative way to run/test your OnboardSDK code with an aircraft in the real world.
 The commands are sent from the iOS app to the Onboard Computer, data is parsed in the Onboard SDK code and the respective functions are executed accordingly.
 For example, clicking on the 'Take Off' button on the iOS app results in the command being sent to the OES, the parser on the Onboard SDK sample reads the command and calls the 'Take Off' function accordingly.
 After completion of 'Take Off', the returned Flight Controller ACK is sent to the iOS app.

 ## Setup

 # iOS Mobile Onboard SDK app

+The iOS app is available [here](https://github.com/dji-sdk/Mobile-OSDK-iOS-App).

 The iOS app can be side loaded to your phone using Xcode on a Macintosh system.
 Below are the list of instructions to side load the MOS app to your iOS device.